What is ICSC?

 What is the ambassador score?

-The ambassador score is determined by 10×QR + 20×PF + 30×F where QR, PF, F are the total number of participants in the qualification, pre-final, and final round associated with you as an ambassador.
+The ambassador score is determined by 10×QR + 20×PF + 30×F where QR, PF, F are the total number of participants in the qualification, pre-final, and Final Round associated with you as an ambassador.
 Participants from all previous editions are included.
 Participants can select their ambassador on the submission form.

 What are the ambassador levels?